 - a.
-Uses not permitted include, but are not limited to, the following: medical and recreational cannabis provider dispensaries; rent, sales or service of automobiles, trucks, recreational vehicles, motorcycles or trailers; sale of firearms; general advertising signs; sale of alcoholic beverages for off-site consumption requiring ABC liquor license Numbers 20 or 21 (liquor stores), with the exception of the sale of alcohol for off-site consumption that is clearly incidental to other principally permitted uses, that represents less than fifteen percent of the total shelf space in the business, and that complies with the operational criteria specified in Table 4-1 of Chapter 4, herein, inclusive of the additional regulations referenced in said table; drive-up facility; or drive-through facility. - b.
+Uses not permitted include, but are not limited to, the following: medical and recreational marijuana provider dispensaries, Tattoo parlors; rent, sales or service of automobiles, trucks, recreational vehicles, motorcycles or trailers; sale of firearms; general advertising signs; sale of alcoholic beverages for off-site consumption requiring ABC liquor license Numbers 20 or 21 (liquor stores); drive-up facility; or drive-through facility. - b.
 Nuisance Activities.
 No use, even though listed as a permitted use or otherwise allowed, shall be permitted which, by reason of its nature or manner of operation, is deemed by the Zoning Administrator to be creating a condition that is hazardous, noxious, or offensive through the emission of odor, fumes, smoke, cinder, dust, gas, vibration, glare, refuse, water-carried waste, or excessive noise.
-Such use shall be subject to violation abatement procedures, which may result in revocation of the use permit.
+Such use shall be subject to violation abatement procedures, which may result in revocation of the use permit,